 Setting the Record Straight

-We can perform a variety of procedures at our office on your wisdom teeth that go beyond an extraction, including:
+We can perform a variety of dentistry procedures at our office that goes beyond an extraction,including:

 For impacted wisdom teeth, we generally will refer you to a qualified Oral Surgeon in the Langley area.There's also a good chance that removing your wisdom teeth isn't the right choice.
 If your teeth grow naturally, don't cause pain and are in proper alignment, they can aid your chewing.

 Sometimes we can also use wisdom teeth as anchors for bridges or do single crowns if required.
 For many people, over 50%, there's no need to remove these third molars because they grow in without any side effects.
 We always recommend keeping a wisdom tooth if it doesn't have a negative impact on surrounding teeth.

 At every cleaning, we'll continue to monitor the tooth for signs that it may have a negative impact on your dental health.